dyno-might/dyno-might.github.io/_posts/2021-07-01-gender-equality-paradox.md

 <img src="/img/gender-equality-paradox/richardson-reply-graph.svg" alt="richardson reply graph" loading="lazy">

 They also published articles in [Slate](https://slate.com/technology/2020/02/women-stem-innate-disinterest-debunked.html) and on [their blog](https://www.buzzfeednews.com/article/stephaniemlee/women-stem-gender-equality-paradox-correction).
-This was picked up by [Buzzfeed](https://www.buzzfeednews.com/article/stephaniemlee/women-stem-gender-equality-paradox-correction) and [The Scientist](https://www.the-scientist.com/news-opinion/scholars-debate-causes-of-womens-underrepresentation-in-stem-67117), but doesn't seem to have gotten as much publicity as the original article.
+This was picked up by [Buzzfeed](https://www.buzzfeednews.com/article/stephaniemlee/women-stem-gender-equality-paradox-correction) and [The Scientist](https://www.the-scientist.com/news-opinion/scholars-debate-causes-of-womens-underrepresentation-in-stem-67117).

 ### Act IV
 {:.no_toc}

-In 2020, Breda and colleagues joined the party.
-They published a [paper](https://doi.org/10.1073/pnas.2008704117), part of this uses the same propensities as Stoet and Geary use.
+In 2020, Breda and colleagues published a [paper](https://doi.org/10.1073/pnas.2008704117), part of this uses the same propensities as Stoet and Geary use.
 They argue this is worthwhile both because the original result is well-known and because it's nice to be invariant to imbalances in the overall number of degrees.

-Their first observation that the propensities aren't just correlated with GGGI, but with all sorts of other stuff as well:
+Their first observation that the propensities aren't just correlated with GGGI.
+They are also correlated with:
 * GDP per capita.
 * The [human development index](https://en.wikipedia.org/wiki/Human_Development_Index).
 * Income inequality, measured via the [Gini index](https://en.wikipedia.org/wiki/Gini_coefficient).